bobalicious/amoss/README.md

             .statusCode( 404 );
 ```

 This documetation page covers the fundamentals of building Test Doubles.
-For documentation on creating HttpCalloutMocks, see [here](HTTPCALLOUTMOCKS.md).
+[For documentation on creating `HttpCalloutMocks`, see here.](HTTPCALLOUTMOCKS.md).

 ### Installating it